Yesterday, my colleague Kendall Creighton asked if the big three airlines have a “stranglehold” on three New York area airports.

-Allowing United to acquire even more slots at Newark would “fortify United’s monopoly position, and weaken rivals’ ability to challenge that dominance, leaving consumers to pay the price,” Baer added.
+Allowing United to acquire even more slots at Newark would “fortify United’s monopoly position.
+It weakens rivals’ ability to challenge that dominance, leaving consumers to pay the price,” Baer added.

-“This is an important day for business travelers who have been on the losing end of the big three U.S. carriers’ stranglehold at Newark, where they control 91 percent of the slots and charge some of the highest fares in the country,” said Kevin Mitchell, founder of the Business Travel Coalition.
+“This is an important day for business travelers who have been on the losing end of the big three U.S. carriers’ stranglehold at Newark.
+They control 91 percent of the slots.
+They also charge some of the highest fares in the country,” said Kevin Mitchell, founder of the Business Travel Coalition.
 DOJ no doubt has viewed with alarm the behavior of the big three in a radically consolidated industry.”

 Added Charles Leocha of Travelers United, another consumer group, “This is not a level playing field, nor is there effective competition.”